PurvaDeekshit/AEM-Engineering-Test/README.md

 I have used JAVA and Sprinboot framework for this project.

-To add DevOps capabilities to the project, I have used the following CNCF suggested tools as described on the CNCF landscape webpage: https://landscape.cncf.io/.
+To add DevOps capabilities to the project, I have used the following CNCF suggested tools since they are CNCF graduated projects described on the CNCF landscape webpage: https://landscape.cncf.io/.

 a) Prometheus and Grafana